Industry in Croatia

-Industry in Croatia plays an important role in the country's economy.
+The industrial production of Croatia has historically played an important role in the country's economy.
 It has a longstanding tradition based since the 19th century on agriculture, forestry and mining.
 Many industrial branches developed at that time, like wood industry, food manufacturing, potash production, shipbuilding, leather and footwear production, textile industry, and others.
-Today, the industrial sectors in Croatia are food and beverage industry (approx. 24% of total manufacturing industry revenue), metal processing and machine industry, including vehicles (20%), coke and refined petroleum production (17%), chemical, pharmaceutical, rubber and plastics industry (11%), wood, furniture and paper manufacturing (9%), electrical equipment, electronics and optics fabrication (9%), textile, clothing and footwear industry (5%) as well as construction and building materials production (5%).
+It typically constitutes around 20% of overall economic output, with an average annual growth rate of 3-4%.

-In the structure of Croatian Gross domestic product (GDP) in 2015, industry's share was 21.2%.
-Industry's export reached around 10 billion euros in 2015, representing 94.5% of total export.
-In the same year the industrial production growth rate was 2.6%.
+As of 2026, the main Croatian industrial sectors are food and beverage industry (24%), metal processing and machine industry, including vehicles (20%), coal coke and refined petroleum production (17%), chemical, pharmaceutical, rubber and plastics industry (11%), wood, furniture and paper manufacturing (9%), electrical equipment, electronics and optics fabrication (9%), textile, clothing and footwear industry (5%) as well as construction and building materials production (5%).